 - Provide a comfy area to relax.

 All Pomeranians need a designated and comfortable space to live.
-A clean and safe area enhances their feeling of safety, and security, and keeps them healthy.
+A clean and safe area enhances their safety and security and keeps them healthy.

 - Vaccination and vet visits.

 Regular vet visits are essential for your Fox Face Pomeranians to stay healthy.
 This is an easy change if you are not taking your Pom to the vet annually.

 - Give plenty of love.

-One of the most important things you can give your Fox Face Pomeranian is love and affection.
+Love and affection are among the most important things you can give your Fox Face Pomeranian.
 Give them attention and let them know how much you love them.

 - Regular exercise and mental stimulation

 Like all dog breeds, the fox-faced Pomeranian should be given regular exercise and mental stimulation to avoid health problems.
 Physical and mental activities will make your pup more capable of participating in the activities it enjoys.

 Final Thoughts on The Fox faced Pomeranian Dog

 All Pomeranians are a wonderful addition to your family.
-It’s actually a matter of preference which look you prefer in your Pom puppy.
+It’s a matter of preference which look you prefer in your Pom puppy.

 Like all toy breeds, Fox-Faced Pomeranians have an incredible, intuitive ability to make people happy.
 Call us crazy, but it might be their cute eyes, adorable fur, small size, and undying devotion.
 You couldn’t ask for a better companion dog than the Fox-Faced Pomeranian.
 You are sure to have lots of love and cuddles.

 I hope you enjoyed reading this article!
 Feel free to share your thoughts and questions.
 We would be happy to hear from you!